k10tetry/data-structure-algorithm/data-structure/string.md

-begin(); // iterator to the start of string end(); // iterator to the end of string rbegin(); // reverse iterator to the end of string eebd(); //  reverse iterator to the start of string
+begin(); // iterator to the start of string end(); // iterator to the end of string rbegin(); // reverse iterator to the end of string rend(); //  reverse iterator to the start of string
 ```

 ### Conversion Function